Sundara-Saravanan/Saravanan_Satsure_NDVI_Assesment/README.md

 # NDVI from Sentinel data product
-<b>1.
-Saravanan_ndvi.ipynb<b> - Code for downloading the sentinel data and creating NDVI.
+1. Saravanan_ndvi.ipynb - Code for downloading the sentinel data and creating NDVI.<br>
 2. NDVI_Result_Log.pdf - Output Log file Generated  from the above code.